adamsilver/fdpb/02-Checkout.md

 4. Check details
 5. Confirmation

 Just like the salesperson, we'll be asking for the right information at the right time.
-The *Check details* page acts as a final check of contracts and the confirmation acts as sales receipt and invoice for record keeping.
+The *Check details* page acts as a final check of contracts and the confirmation acts as sales receipt for record keeping.

-Whenever we're designing a form, big or small, we should be thinking about flow and order.

-Next, we'll look at each screen separately.

 ## Delivery address